Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

-Essential Tips to Getting Around Jeju Without a Car (2024 Guide)
+Ultimate Guide to Getting Around Jeju Without a Car

-Getting around Jeju without a car is totally possible!
-I’ve gone to Jeju twice now and only traveled Jeju by bus, with the exception of one taxi ride to the airport.
+Getting around Jeju without a car is absolutely doable—I’ve done it twice now, mostly by bus (with just one taxi ride to the airport).

-Here’s essential things to know about Jeju public transport if you’re not planning to drive or hire a driver.
+Here’s essential things to know about Jeju public transport and my best tips for making it easier if you’re not planning to drive.

 Jeju Bus Stop Terminal Buses - Jeju City South Korea